cayxc/Mdtht/readme.md

 1. Two document style modes, high brightness and dark, can be automatically switched based on the system or manually set.
 2. Automatically generate corresponding hierarchical directories and serial numbers based on the position of h1~h6 tags in the HTML document.
+3. Automatically correct the directory hierarchy based on the position of the h tag
-3. Automatically generate sidebar directory navigation.
+4. Automatically generate sidebar directory navigation.
-4. Show or hide title numbering.
+5. Show or hide title numbering.
-5. Directory hierarchical tree view.
+6. Directory hierarchical tree view.
-6. 3 types of directory icon styles.
+7. 3 types of directory icon styles.
-7. Text Shadow Effect.
+8. Text Shadow Effect.
-8. One click expansion of storage subdirectories.
+9. One click expansion of storage subdirectories.
-9. One click expansion and collapse of sidebar.
+10. One click expansion and collapse of sidebar.
-10. Automatically track the directory based on the content of the reading area.
+11. Automatically track the directory based on the content of the reading area.
-11. Catalog search.
+12. Catalog search.
-12. Code highlighting plugin **highlightjs** style beautification，[highlightjs](https://highlightjs.org/)
+13. Code highlighting plugin **highlightjs** style beautification，[highlightjs](https://highlightjs.org/)
-13. Personalize configuration styles based on personal preferences.
+14. Personalize configuration styles based on personal preferences.

 # Final effect